Activities Weaving discipleship into everyday life

 0

-Bible: Read the book of Jonah with your family.
-God gave Jonah an unthinkable task: taking the gospel to the Assyrians!
+Ninevah Repents and Receives Mercy God gave Jonah an unthinkable task: taking the gospel to the Assyrians!
 The Assyrians were more wicked than any other people during that time and an enemy of the Jews.
 At first, Jonah was unwilling to go to Nineveh.
 He wasn’t afraid.
-Jonah just didn’t want…
+Jonah just didn’t want the Assyrians to come…

 Read more >

-With a divided kingdom and a broken people, God began to send prophets to His people.
+Isaiah Prophecies A Light to the Gentiles With a divided kingdom and a broken people, God began to send prophets to his people.
 The prophets predicted both the present and the future, and many pointed to the coming Messiah.
 Isaiah foretold God’s global plan long before Christ came.
-It would be too small a thing for Christ to come only for the…
+It would be too small a thing…

 Read more >

-During the time that God’s people were exiles in Babylon, God proclaimed His name in this foreign land.
+King Darius Learns About the One True God During the time that God’s people were exiles in Babylon, God proclaimed his name in this foreign land.
 Daniel was a believer in the true God.
 Highly respected in the eyes of King Darius, Daniel was made a trusted leader in Babylon.
-Other leaders became jealous and passed a law for the purpose of getting…
+Other leaders became jealous and…

 Read more >

-As we go deeper into the Old Testament, we see the nation of Israel become more and more disobedient.
-So God raised up the prophets to remind Israel of their calling to be a holy, set-apart people who reflected Him to the surrounding nations.
-We see them trying to steer Israel back on course.
-The…
+Micah Makes God's Plans Known As we go deeper into the Old Testament, we see the nation of Israel become more and more disobedient.
+So God raised up the prophets to remind Israel of their calling to be a holy, set-apart people who reflected him to the surrounding nations.
+We see them trying to steer…

 Read more >

-Between the Old Testament’s end and the beginning of the New Testament are 400 years of silence, with no recorded words from the Lord.
-God was at work, orchestrating historical events to prepare the world for the moment that would change everything - the arrival of Jesus.
-We all know the story of His humble…
+Between the Old and New Testaments, God was Still at Work Between the Old Testament’s end and the beginning of the New Testament are 400 years of silence, with no recorded words from the Lord.
+God was at work, orchestrating historical events to prepare the world for the moment that would change everything - the…

 Read more >

-Jesus grew up in Nazareth, a small village in Galilee (Matthew 2:22-23).
+The Boy Jesus Found in the Temple Jesus grew up in Nazareth, a small village in Galilee (Matthew 2:22-23).
 His earthly father, Joseph, was a carpenter who provided for their family, including Jesus’ younger brothers and sisters (Matthew 13:55).
 Jesus developed like other children.
 He got taller and stronger.
-He learned to think and use what He knew to make wise decisions.…
+He learned to think and use…

 Read more >

-In His hometown of Nazareth, Jesus stood in the synagogue, unrolled a scroll, and read from Isaiah 61.
-He kicked off His ministry by proclaiming that He had come to preach good news to the poor, recover sight to the blind, and release the oppressed.
-Everyone spoke well of Him until Jesus pointed out their…
+Jesus Begins His Ministry with a Proclamation In his hometown of Nazareth, Jesus stood in the synagogue, unrolled a scroll, and read from Isaiah 61.
+He kicked off his ministry by proclaiming that he had come to preach good news to the poor, recover sight to the blind, and release the oppressed.
+Everyone spoke well…

 Read more >

-Jesus set out to call a small band of men as His disciples.
+Jesus Calls Peter, James, and John Jesus set out to call a small band of men as his disciples.
 Jesus spent a great deal of time investing in these men.
-This was part of His strategy.
+This was part of his strategy.
 Jesus was not concerned about programs that might reach the multitude.
-Instead, He focused on investing in the men whom the multitudes would one day…
+Instead, he focused on investing in the men…

 Read more >

-Nicodemus, a Jewish leader, came to Jesus in the dark of night, confused and wanting to talk to the teacher.
+Nicodemus' Nighttime Visit to Jesus Nicodemus, a Jewish leader, came to Jesus in the dark of night, confused and wanting to talk to the teacher.
 Nicodemus and Jesus talked about being born again of the Spirit.
-Then Jesus uttered some of the most quoted words in history: “For God so loved the WORLD, that he gave his one and only…
+Then Jesus uttered some of the most quoted words in history: “For God so loved the WORLD, that he…

 Read more >